kof/cyclic/readme.md

 This component provides an api to create a single or bidirectional pure object based data binding and to avoid cyclic dependencies.

-This api is low level and though verbose.
+This api is low level and hence verbose.
 You might want to create a nice declarative lib using this api and so will I.

 ## Two way data binding example.